JuliaPluto/featured/README.md

 - `tags`: fill in as many tags as you wish! (lowercase, spaces allowed)

 All notebook files in this repository will be rendered by PlutoSliderServer, but they will only show up in Pluto's main menu if they belong to a collection.

+**Important:** If you are not using the `Unlicense` license, then also write a clear paragraph stating the license in the notebook itself!

 ## More instructions